Ben & Jerry's: Free cones

-Every year over one million cones are given away, prompting the company's ad slogan "Be One In A Million."
+Every year, over one million cones are given away, prompting the company's ad slogan "Be One In A Million."
 Charitable organizations are often present at the stores each year and enjoy a significant amount of fundraising success.
 Often, local celebrities show up at various stores, promoting the day and the charities there.
 Sometimes the event is scheduled to coincide with Earth Day and sometimes volunteers are on hand with clipboards and voter registration forms to help those who would like to register to vote (in those countries where that is necessary).

+Due to the start of the COVID-19 pandemic in 2020, Free Cone Day was on hiatus through 2023.

+Nike collaboration

+The company collaborated with Nike to release a "Chunky Dunky" colorway of SB Dunk Lows in May 2020.

 Reduction of farm emissions

 In May 2022, the company announced the launch of its pilot project, 'Mootopia', across 15 of its supplier farms (7 in the US and 8 in the Netherlands).
 The goal of the project is to bring the emissions intensity of the farms to a level that is half of the US industry average by the end of 2024.
 The farms will be supported to adopt regenerative agriculture practices for growing grass and other feed crops.